eric-pierce/freshapi/README.md

 ## Updates

-There are no point releases, FreshAPI has a rolling release.
+FreshAPI uses a rolling release approach, though I'll increment the version number for significant changes.
 If cloned into the plugins.local folder TT-RSS should keep the plugin up to date.

 ## Issues & Contributing

-Both Issues and Contributions/Pull Requests are welcome and encouraged - please feel free to open either.
+Both Issues and Contributions and Pull Requests are welcome and encouraged - please feel free to open either.

 If you'd like to donate to this project you can do so through *Buy Me A Coffee*